zigster64/datastar.zig/README.md

 The SDK Provides 3 functions to patch elements over SSE.

-These are all member functions of the SSE type that NewSSE(req, res) returns.
+These are all member functions of the SSE type that NewSSE(http) returns.

 ```zig